awstanley/a5builder/README.md

 ### How this works

 This script uses standard commandline utilities (for Windows these are all provided by the `Git for Windows` install).
-To keep things crossplatform the `xz` extension *has* to be avoided, and so git cloning and archiving is used to bypass this.
+To keep things accessible to all users the `xz` extension *has* to be avoided, and so git cloning and archiving is used to bypass this.
 While this is sort of ugly, it does come with the bonus benefit of providing archived copies of the code to move around -- just copy the source file, network mount this, or whatever.

 Internally it uses a batch script (and when I get around to it a bash script) to make and install.
 For Windows, there is no `/usr/local`, so it installs into a cmake_install directory within the `out` path created.
-For other platforms I have a similar idea in mind to prevent mixing/clobbering things we don't want to break.

 ### Exclusions
   * `libjpeg` is excluded as I don't personally use JPEGs.
 It can be added from various sources, but again, it isn't included here;